wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 }
 ```

-#### Validate mediator with source (JSONPath)
+#### Example 2 - Validate mediator with source (JSONPath)

-In this example, it extracts the message element from the JSON request
-body and validates only that part of the message against the given
+In this example, it extracts the message element from the JSON request body and validates only that part of the message against the given schema.
-schema.

 ``` xml
 <validate cache-schema="true" source="json-eval($.msg)">